r57zone/DSAdvance/README.md

 • **Permanently changing keyboard and gamepad icons**<br>
-You can change the aiming mode to "mouse-joystick", in the program, or use aiming by left trigger.
+You can change the aiming mode to `Mouse-Joystick`, in the program, or use aiming by left trigger.

 • **Adaptive triggers or light bar don't work in the game**<br>
-Add the game to the "HidHide" exceptions list and change the "DSAdvance" mode to "Only mouse".
+Add the game to the "HidHide" exceptions list and change the DSAdvance mode to `Only mouse` or `Xbox gamepad (only driving) & mouse aiming.`.

 • **Driving don't work in games with DualSense support (without HidHide)**<br>
 Launch DSAdvance first, and only then the game itself, the game can give priority to the emulated Xbox controller and driving will work.
-You can also enable "Only driving & aiming" emulation mode so that the controller will only turn on in driving mode.
+You can also enable `Only driving & aiming` emulation mode so that the controller will only turn on in driving mode.